 "Child A's mother contacted our medical negligence team in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."

 "We were happy to take on the challenge and after instructing our own tried and trusted team of medical experts, we were able to construct a compelling case.
 Because of this, the Hospital Trust and their legal team eventually saw the sense of reaching a negotiated settlement."

+### New version

+"Child A's mother contacted our Medical Negligence Solicitors in desperation, following another national law firm's rejection of the case due to a lack of supporting expert evidence."

+"We were happy to take on the challenge and after instructing our own tried and trusted team of medical experts, we were able to construct a compelling case.
+Because of this, the Hospital Trust and their legal team eventually saw the sense of reaching a negotiated settlement."